 Chris Cochran is the executive director of ReFED.
 Previously, Chris was the Senior Manager of Sustainability at Walmart where he developed a farm to consumer view of food waste while leading sustainability for Walmart’s global produce business.
 Chris’s experience with tackling food waste from multiple points in the value chain helps ReFED bring together new collaborators on food system challenges.

-Chris Hunt serves as senior advisor for ReFED, providing strategic input on communications, stakeholder engagement, and content development.
+Chris Hunt serves as communications director for ReFED, providing oversight of the organization's communications, and strategic input on programs, stakeholder engagement, and policy development.
 Before joining ReFED, Chris worked at the GRACE Communications Foundation, shaping the organization’s promotion of sustainable agriculture by developing campaign strategy, building collaborative partnerships, and serving as the foundation’s primary spokesperson on food and agriculture issues.

 ReFED’s Steering Committee and Advisory Council are comprised of more than 40 business, nonprofit, foundation, and government leaders who inform the organization’s strategic initiatives, offer technical expertise, and collectively provide a holistic analysis of the challenges and opportunities for food waste reduction.

 ReFED ADVISORY COUNCIL